Occupational Dermatitis & Employee Well-being

 Damaging Hand Cleansers

 According to the National Institute for Occupational Safety & Health (NIOSH), one of every four workers is exposed to some form of skin irritant in the workplace.
-Whether it’s a maintenance worker, a manufacturing worker, mechanic or food service worker, the chances are good they are dealing with some type of skin hazard.
+Whether it’s a maintenance worker, a manufacturing worker, mechanic or food service worker, the chances are good they are dealing with some type of skin issue.
 Those hazards can cause numerous skin problems, and the results can be anything from simple dry skin to more advanced, painful and costly problems such as dermatitis.